Forien/foundryvtt-forien-quest-log/README.md

 This module provides Quest Log system for players and Game Masters to use with Foundry Virtual Table Top

+Players need `Create Journal Entry` permission to see `Quest Log` button.
+Will change it in future updates.

+***If something doesn't work, make sure you have the NEWEST version.
+If you do, [submit an issue](https://github.com/Forien/foundryvtt-forien-quest-log/issues) for write me a [Direct Message on Discord](#Contact)!***

+**DISCLAIMER:** Module is work-in-progress, everything is subject to change.
+I ***do not*** guarantee data backwards-compatibility, so you might lose Quests' data in the future.
+If you intend on using this for gameplay, always backup before updating.

 ## Installation